|Next review: 04/07/2025|

 Post exposure prophylaxis (measles immunoglobulin) is effective for reducing the effects of or preventing measles if given soon enough to vulnerable contacts.
 This requires identification of contacts in the following order of priority:

-Information about the classification of immunosuppressed individuals is provided in PHE Measles Guidance August 2017.
+Information about the classification of immunosuppressed individuals is provided in the National Measles Guidelines (PHE, 2019).

 All contact should be identified as vaccine can be offered to non-immune healthy individuals and restriction may be placed on their working or other activities (such as attending school)